UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <choice id="2">
 <opt text="True" >

-There is  1 dimension for each feature, not target class.
+There is  1 dimension for each feature, not each target class.

 </opt>